nuhyamin1/CallGraphAnalyzer/README.md

 *   **File Upload:** Accepts Python (`.py`) files.
 *   **Structure Visualization:** Displays a hierarchical tree view of classes, methods, and top-level functions using D3.js.
 *   **Code Snippet Display:** Click on a class or function node in the tree to view its source code directly on the page.
+*   **Call Link Visualization:** Clicking on a function or method node also displays arrows pointing *from* the clicked node *to* the functions/methods that call it.
 *   **Simple Web Interface:** Built with Flask for the backend and basic HTML/CSS/JavaScript for the frontend.

 ## Setup